AnswerDotAI/claudette/README.md

 chat([img, "In brief, what color flowers are in this image?"])
 ```

-In this adorable puppy photo, there are purple/lavender colored flowers
-(appears to be asters or similar daisy-like flowers) in the background.
+The image shows purple flowers (appears to be asters or similar purple
+daisies) blooming next to a small Cavalier King Charles Spaniel puppy.
+The puppy is resting on grass, and the purple flowers create a nice
+contrast with the natural setting.

 <details>

-- id: `msg_01LHjGv1WwFvDsWUbyLmTEKT`
+- id: `msg_01MEKVkFVbh1MHZwY2PNy8PQ`
 - content:
-  `[{'text': 'In this adorable puppy photo, there are purple/lavender colored flowers (appears to be asters or similar daisy-like flowers) in the background.', 'type': 'text'}]`
+  `[{'citations': None, 'text': 'The image shows purple flowers (appears to be asters or similar purple daisies) blooming next to a small Cavalier King Charles Spaniel puppy.
+The puppy is resting on grass, and the purple flowers create a nice contrast with the natural setting.', 'type': 'text'}]`
-- model: `claude-3-5-sonnet-20241022`
+- model: `claude-3-7-sonnet-20250219`
 - role: `assistant`
 - stop_reason: `end_turn`
 - stop_sequence: `None`
 - type: `message`
 - usage:
-  `{'input_tokens': 110, 'output_tokens': 37, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`
+  `{'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0, 'input_tokens': 110, 'output_tokens': 60}`

 </details>